 Nominators & Recommenders

-High school seniors applying for the Kaiser Permanente Health Care Career Scholarship are required to have a nomination submitted online by a teacher or counselor.
-There is no limit on the number of students a teacher or counselor can nominate.
+High school seniors applying for the Kaiser Permanente Health Care Career Scholarship are required to have a recommendation submitted online.
+There is no limit on the number of students a recommender can nominate.
+Recommendations can come from any of the following but outside of teacher/counselor, recommendation must be in conjunction with a program or project :

-The applicant is responsible for finding a teacher or counselor to nominate him/her and for entering the teacher/counselor’s email address into the online application.
+The applicant is responsible for finding a recommender to nominate him/her and for entering their email address into the online application.
 Once the applicant completes this task in the application portal, the teacher/counselor will receive an email containing a link that will bring him/her to the application portal to complete the nomination.

 Upon clicking the link in the email, the nominator will be asked to create a password.
 This same password can be used when the nominator subsequently visits the site to nominate other applicants (a teacher/counselor nominating multiple students should simply continue to use the same password that he/she created when he/she initially visited the site).